Frequently Asked Questions

 5. Are milking robots water and energy efficient?

-Yes, studies have shown that it uses less than a conventional milking system.
+Yes, studies have shown that they use less than a conventional milking system.
 Click here to see an audit done by The Iowa Dairy Center & Northeast Iowa Community College

 6. Can robots be installed in my existing facility?